 Mostly it was new.
 What happened was, when I made the last one, I just never stopped.
 I thought, "Well, this is so much fun."
 And these songs are really great to play on the gig.
 People love them and they swing, and it's just great music, so I just kept going, finding more and more songs.

 How do you choose the material?

 I just pretend I'm making singles, so it's not hard to come up with two or three songs.
 It's really tough to come up with 10 or 15.
 But if you just have to come up with two or three at a time, well, there's just so much good stuff out there that you can take and kind of bend to fit your needs.

-I know.
-I'm jealous, actually!
+I know—I'm jealous.
 There's an instrumental called "Greenbacks" on the new album, and it has a very vintage-sounding reverb that cuts in and out, like something you'd hear on a Johnny "Guitar" Watson record.
-Exactly what effect is that?
+Exactly what kind of reverb is that?

 It's just plate [echo].
 A lot guys would just turn it on in the middle of the song to emphasize a point.
 Johnny "Guitar" Watson did it, but a lot of other people did it too.
 They did it to sax players, and it was kind of like a new trick at the time.
 I did it a lot on the album, but it was a little more subtle in other places.

 It's kind of what they did in the Fifties and even in the Forties, when they first started getting echo and things.
 It just drives a regular engineer up the wall.
 They can't believe it, because they all went to school and learned how to separate everything with no noise.
 And our records are rattling and distorting and buzzing and doing all the stuff you're not supposed to do, but it sounds cool.

 So it's not a mistake, is what I'm trying to say.
 We don’t set out to make noise, but if something really has a good tone musically, and if it sounds cool, and it might have a little buzz on it or something, if we can get away with it, we will.